-Iarnród Éireann, a subsidiary company of a State-owned company, Coras Iompair Éireann (CIÉ), is responsible for operating rail services in Ireland.
+Iarnród Éireann (or Irish Rail), a subsidiary company of a State-owned company, Coras Iompair Éireann (CIÉ), is responsible for operating rail services.
 Iarnród Éireann falls under the remit of the Department of Transport, Tourism and Sport.
-The company operates passenger rail services nationwide and provides commuter rail services, including the DART service in Dublin and the Arrow service from Dublin to Kildare.
+The company operates passenger rail services nationwide and provides commuter rail services, including the DART service in Dublin.

 Free travel on State rail services is available to everyone permanently living in Ireland that is aged 66 and over.
 Certain people under that age are also entitled.
 Read further information about Free Travel here.

 The DART (Dublin Area Rapid Transport) runs along the east coast of Ireland from Malahide in county Dublin to Greystones in county Wicklow.
 Details of the facilities available in all DART stations and DART timetables are available on the Iarnród Éireann website.
 DART fares can be paid in cash or passengers can buy pre-paid tickets to avail of discounts on their journeys.
-Many DART stations have "park and ride" facilities to encourage commuters to leave their cars in station car parks and reduce the volume of traffic in the city.
-The Aerdart bus service that runs from Howth Junction DART station to Dublin Airport has been suspended untill further notice.
+You can also use Leap Cards.

 Special arrangements can be made for passengers with disabilities but it is recommended that you contact the relevant station or Iarnród Éireann's Mobility Impaired Liaison Office at least 24 hours before your journey and give them some details of your travel plans.
 These details should include:

 If you have complaints about Iarnród Éireann services, you should bring them to the attention of the relevant station manager.
-If you want to take your complaint further, you can contact the Customer Services (InterCity) division or the Customer Services (Suburban Rail) division of Iarnród Éireann.
+If you want to take your complaint further, you can contact Customer Relations, Connolly Station, Dublin 1.
 It is recommended that you write a letter of complaint, including as much detail as possible (date and time of travel, where you were travelling from and to and a phone number).
 You should also send your ticket, if you still have it.
-You may get an immediate response to your complaint but if not, you will get an acknowledgement within three days and you should have a full response within 15 days.
+You may get an immediate response to your complaint but if not, you will get an acknowledgement within 3 days and you should have a full response within 15 days.
 You may also make complaints or raise customer services issues online.

-If your service is cancelled or seriously delayed for any reason within the control of Iarnród Éireann, you could be entitled to a refund or a discount voucher.
-The value of discount voucher is based on the length of delay and the fare you have paid for your single journey (i.e., approximately half the value of a return fare).
+If your service is seriously delayed for any reason within the control of Iarnród Éireann, you could be entitled to a discount voucher.
+The value of discount voucher is based on the length of delay and the fare you have paid for your single journey (that is, approximately half the value of a return fare).

 Each train station has a lost property office where items found on trains will be handed in and kept for collection.
 For more details, you should contact the relevant station directly.

-Section 14 of the Non-Fatal Offences Against the Person Act 1997 makes it an offence to endanger rail traffic in Ireland.
+Section 14 of the Non-Fatal Offences Against the Person Act 1997 makes it an offence to endanger rail traffic.
 This includes throwing any dangerous obstruction on a railway, tampering with any railway machinery, etc. The Act also prohibits tampering with any signalling equipment, or devices used to control railway traffic.

-If these offences are tried in a Circuit or Central Criminal Court, the maximum penalty is a fine and or 7 years imprisonment.
+If these offences are tried in a Circuit or Central Criminal Court, the maximum penalty is a fine or 7 years imprisonment or both.

-You can pay your train fare in cash or you can use a pre-paid ticket.
 Tickets vary depending on the service you use and you can get full details of leisure fares , commuter travel fares and UK and European rail fares from the Iarnród Éireann web site.
-Prepaid tickets can be bought from all ticket offices.
+Prepaid tickets can be bought from ticket offices, ticket machines and online.
 Discounted fares are available with the correct identification card.

-The Student Leap Card allows students to get substantially discounted fares on Iarnród Eireann, Luas and Dublin Bus services.
+The Student Leap Card allows students to get substantially discounted fares on Iarnród Eireann services.
 It is only available to full-time students in second and third level education.

 Those claiming free travel must be able to produce a valid Department of Social Protection Travel Pass.